anatoly-bobrovsky/amocrm-api-chats/README.md

 This repository demonstrates how to integrate the [amoCRM](https://www.amocrm.com/) chat API using Python.
 The project adapts the amoCRM documentation from PHP to Python, providing a practical implementation for developers.

+Note: the `docs/` folder contains an additional article provided in both Russian and English.

 ## Prerequisites

 1. A working amoCRM account.